palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 **Axis Graph**: Displays relative xyz-acceleration at the current moment visually on a graph

-**Timeline**: Displays relative xyz accelerations, color coded to match the font labels, over time.
+**Timeline**: Displays relative xyz accelerations over time, color coded by axis.

 ## Head Plot
 The head plot displays which regions of the head are experiencing the most activity.
 The deeper the red in a region, the more brain activity there is occuring in that region.
 Contour lines are also shown in order to connect various regions of similar activity levels.